ianmaclarty/amulet/doc/buffers.md

 (or 0 to 1 for unsigned types) to integer values in the buffer.

-The `_elem` types are specifically for element array buffers and offset the Lua numbers by 1 to conform to the Lua convension of array indices starting at 1.
+The `_elem` types are specifically for element array buffers and offset the Lua numbers by 1 to conform to the Lua convention of array indices starting at 1.

 All view types currently use the native platform endianess, which happens